DOI-USGS/asc-public-docs/docs/how-to-guides/image-processing/bundle-adjustment-in-isis.md

 While the output listed in the "Output and Verification" of step 6 is useful as a simple confirmation of success and an overview of the jigsaw results, it provides only a summary of the results of the bundle adjustment.
 This section provides a brief overview of jigsaw's output.

 ### Evaluating the Summary
-From the previous section, a successful run of jigsaw will results in a message like the following:
+From the previous section, a successful run of jigsaw will result in a message like the following:

 ```Text
 ...